postqode/awesome-postqode/workflows/README.md

 -   **[Onboard New Developer](./team-management/onboard-new-developer.md):** A structured checklist to ensure a smooth and consistent onboarding experience for new developers.

+### 📝 Documentation

+A collection of workflows for creating and maintaining documentation.

+-   **[Create Technical Spec](./documentation/create-technical-spec.md):** A structured template for creating a comprehensive technical specification document.

 ### ✨ Examples

 -   **[Component Generator](./examples/component-generator.md):** An example workflow for generating a new React component with TypeScript, tests, and styles.